 for D ≥ 0.60 | Ev = 0.75

 Once the System Ventilation Efficiency (Ev) is known, the Design Outdoor Air Intake (Vot) can be calculated with equation 6-10.

 Design Outdoor Air Intake (Vot) = Uncorrected Outdoor Air Intake (Vou) / Ev

 On the platform the system level calculations can be see on the Calculation Summary panel.
 System People is an editable input that defines the Ps value used in equation 6-6.
 The resulting values are also sent to the Load Model for inclusion in the system sizes.

 The System Ventilation Efficiency (Ev) is calculated depending on the lowest calculated zone ventilation efficiency (Evz).
 Typically this zone is called the Critical Zone.
 The calculation requires several additional inputs and calculations for each zone.
 However they begin with the Average Outdoor Air Fraction (Xs), calculated by equation A-1 of ASHRAE Standard 62.1.

 Xs = uncorrected outdoor air intake (Vou) / system primary airflow (Vps)

 Next a series of calculations are preformed to determine the zone ventilation efficiency (Evz).
 These calculations are handled by the platform in tabular format so that each columns represents a step of the process and each row represents an individual zone.
 The Critical Zone is automatically highlighted blue for easy identification.
 The additional inputs available are

-Zone Discharge SA (Vdz) - This value will be automatically filled in after the simulation is run, or can be manually edited
+Zone Discharge SA (Vdz) - This value will be automatically filled in after the simulation is run with Room Sizing ON, or can be manually edited

 Zone Primary Air Fraction (Ep) - This value defaults to 1 and can be edited if there is local recirculation.